neams-th-coe/cardinal/doc/content/tutorials/openmc_fluid.md

 !media assembly_solid_mesh.png
   id=solid_mesh
-  caption=Mesh for the solid heat conduction model style=width:80%;margin-left:auto;margin-right:auto
+  caption=Converged mesh for the solid heat conduction model (with 300 axial layers); to make the tutorial run faster, our mesh will only use 100 axial layers style=width:80%;margin-left:auto;margin-right:auto

 The file used to generate the solid mesh is shown below.
 The mesh is created